So Many Things to do in Marrakech

-When we booked our last minute trip to Malta it was as a result of two things 1) We had plans and had kept our diary free but those plans were cancelled…. so we had an empty calendar 2) Ryanair were selling very cheap flights to Malta… But they were also selling very cheap flights to Marrakech.
-We’d wanted to visit both destinations and we couldn’t quite decide which we wanted to visit most.
-So I checked the dates and flight times and low and behold we could return from Malta to Bordeaux and then fly out again to Marrakech; so Bordeaux if you like, was just a bit of a layover for us.
-It seemed like a good plan!
+When we booked our last minute trip to Malta it was as a result of two things 1) We had plans and had kept our diary free but those plans were cancelled and 2) Ryanair were selling very cheap flights to Malta.
+But they were also selling very cheap flights to Marrakech.
+Malta and Marrakech we’re both places we wanted to visit so we booked both!
+We have a week in Marrakech and there is so much to see and do I think it’s going to be busy!

-Our flight left in the early hours and we knew that we’d be too tired to do too much exploring but I’d read that a visit to a traditional Moroccan Hamman was a must.
-After a little more research I found a private Hamman and Spa that would allow both of us to go in together, rather than the more traditional male/female separation.
+Our flight left in the early hours and we knew we’d be tired; I’d read that a visit to a traditional Moroccan Hamman was a must when in Marrakech and that seemed like a great idea after travelling.
+After a little research I found a private Hamman and Spa that would allow both of us to go in together, rather than the more traditional male/female separation.
 I’d also read that it was a good idea to take either a swimming costume or some old undies that you can wear during the treatments.

 We shared a starter of seven different Moroccan salads.
 Little dishes of various tasty vegetarian salads, all spiced slightly differently.
 We both had a favourites which thankfully weren’t the same, so there was no squabbling.
 The next course was spiced chicken with rice which was also lightly spiced and very fragrant.
 We were full and had no room for pudding but we did manage a coffee; it was very nice but we have to say it wasn’t quite as fabulous as the coffee that we had in Jordan.